rvszgbr/BookStore_RFT/READ_ME.txt

 Note: In order to reach the database from the front-end application, the back-end application must be running.

+The CI-CD pipeline failes because the Wild fly deployment cannot be installed in the Github actions workflow.

 Contributors:

 - Ajtai Alex